Guaymas, Sonora Pearl Farm

 These pearls are unique in the world because of their color — or I should say — lack of distinct color.
 They come in all conceivable colors and unique combinations.
 The oysters produce an iridescent pearl and are considered the most valuable in the world.
 These oysters are under cultivation for four years instead of the usual two years and therefore the size is much larger.
 Because they sell pearls directly to customers without the use of a middleman, the prices are very reasonable for such high quality.
 They make their own jewelry and ship pearls to clients in India, Israel, France, Italy, Australia, New Zealand, and Canada.
 They also participate in the annual Tucson Gem Show in Arizona.

-The Guaymas Pearl Farm offers daily tours starting on the hour from 9:00am to 3:00pm Monday through Friday.
-They are open Saturday from 9:00am to 11:00am, however tours are not offered and they are closed on Sunday.
-The tour includes the visitor center (221-0136), which provides information on pearl cultivation and the history of pearl farming.
+You can tour the Guaymas Pearl Farm.
+The tour includes the visitor center, which provides information on pearl cultivation and the history of pearl farming.
 They offer a lovely assortment of local handcrafted jewelry with these unique Sea of Cortez pearls.
 A souvenir from the Guaymas Pearl Farm will make a beautiful gift that is rich in history and a testament to a young man’s determination!

 by Janey McLean